vishnu350/rs-mainspring-winder/README.md

 Steps to build your RS mainspring winder:
 1. Download the latest rs-winder-vXXX.zip from the [release section](https://github.com/vishnu350/rs-mainspring-winder/releases).
    - Select your winder base part STL file (standard size).
    - Select your housing barrel and plunger part STL files.
 Size is based on mainspring barrel inner diameter, make sure to use matching sizes for both parts.
    - Select your bowl part STL files.
 Size is based on the mainspring barrel outer diameter (including gears).
    - Alternatively, you may customize and generate these files yourself (see 'customizing' steps below).
 3. 3D print the four STL files with the recommended 3D print settings, or just send it to someone on eBay to help you.
 4. Fashion a stapler pin as an anchor and insert it into the hole beside the arbour on the winder.
 Use a file if you need to trim it down.
 5. Clean all parts and then lubricate all contact points appropriately.

+##### TODO: Add more description on anchor part with pics and how to hold the RS winder.

+# Customizing/Generating the RS winder

 Steps to customizing your RS winder:
 1. Download and install [FreeCAD](https://freecadweb.org/downloads.php).
 It is an amazing piece of free and open-source software.